karlipraveen/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-02-Update-Deployment/README.md

 ### Describe Deployment
 - **Observation:**
   - Verify the Events and understand that Kubernetes by default do  "Rolling Update"  for new application releases.
-  - With that said, we will not have downtime for our application.
+  - With that said, we will not have downtime for our application because Rolling Update fasion, it has done the entire update like first it creates new replicaset and created a new pod inside that then immediately it will bring down from old replicaset, scale down replica from the old replicaset.
 ```
 # Descibe Deployment
 kubectl describe deployment my-first-deployment